lfabbri98/JAMK-simulator/README.md

 To start the program simply run file **main.py**.
 **Attention!
 All parameters must be integers.
 The program is provided of a control on user input.
 Be aware that non-integer parameters have no physical meaning.**

+After the simulation (it can require much time, depending on your input paramters) a plot of JMAK kinetic is saved into the folder *Outputs*, named with date and time of execution.

 ## Structure of the project

 This project is divided into many files: